gopheracademy/gopheracademy-web/content/advent-2015/test2doc-generate-your-api-docs.md

 	// 3.
 Finally, you must tell the wrapped server when you are done testing
-	//    so that the buffer can be flushed to an apib doc file server.Finish()
+	//    so that the buffer can be flushed to an API Blueprint doc file server.Finish()

 	// note that os.Exit does not respect defers.